adria0/za/README.md

 this will run the tests found in the circuit and all the tests found in the included templates

+### Golang verification

+you can verify the za! generated proofs generated with za! with the https://github.com/arnaucube/go-bellman-verifier tool (thanks @arnaucube)

 ### JavaScript bindings

 to compile the JavaScript bindings, go to the `binding/js` folder and run: